TL;DR: Baby’s first dead mall… where it all began.

 History: With the wild success of the 1962-built Randhurst Shopping Center in Mount Prospect, Illinois: the Randhurst Corporation – a team of suits from Chicago department store chains Carson Pirie Scott & Co., Wieboldt Stores, Inc., and Montgomery Ward & Co. (who because of a nearby existing store since 1965: was subbed by the J.C.
 Penney Co.) set their sights further north for their second commercial and retail development: Lakehurst.

 In 1968 the city of Waukegan annexed 200 acres of the former Edellyn Farms, near the intersection of Belvidere and Waukegan Road (IL-120 and 43).
-Construction kicked-off less than a year later – lasting nearly two years.
+Construction of the center kicked-off less than a year later – lasting nearly two years.
 The architects were Sidney H. Morris of Chicago, and joining the Randhurst Corporation for a second time: pioneering mall architect, Victor Gruen Associates of Los Angeles.

-Centrally-located in Lake County, modern, and massive in size: Lakehurst dealt a devastating blow to both nearby Belvidere Mall, and downtown Waukegan – which for decades reigned as the retail hub of Lake County.
+Centrally-located in Lake County, ultra-modern, and massive in size: Lakehurst dealt a devastating blow to both nearby Belvidere Mall, and downtown Waukegan – which for decades reigned as the retail hub of Lake County.
 The mall was decorated in an ultra-contemporary fashion with bright colors and mirrors throughout, and designed as a two-floor, four-wing cross meeting in a large, open main atrium for hosting events.

 The anchor stores all featured two or more floors of retail space, with Carson’s being the largest and undoubtedly flashiest of the three.
-Sporting vivid cream and salmon brick stripes, and bright red metal accents on the exterior: Carson’s Lakehurst store was a wild departure from previous builds, and the third-known store in which Victor Gruen was involved (the first being the pentagon-shaped Woodmar store in Hammond, Indiana – which is still open for business; and the original Randhurst store, the second).
+Sporting vivid cream and salmon brick stripes, and bright red metal accents on the exterior: Carson’s Lakehurst store was a wild departure from previous builds, and the third-known store in which Victor Gruen was involved (the first being the pentagon-shaped Woodmar store in Hammond, Indiana; and the original Randhurst store, the second).
 The contemporary styling continued inside with a centerpiece marquee-style, spiral lighting package in the store’s escalator atrium, which featured bright-red handrails and mirrors galore.